oracle/odpi/doc/src/functions/dpiStmt.rst

     value is populated with 0.

+.. function:: int dpiStmt_getOciAttr(dpiStmt* stmt, uint32_t attribute, \
+        dpiDataBuffer* value, uint32_t* valueLength)

+    Returns the value of an OCI attribute.
+This is intended solely for testing attributes that are not otherwise supported by ODPI-C and should not be used for any other purpose.
+Use only as directed by Oracle.

+    The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

+    **stmt** [IN] -- a reference to the statement from which the OCI attribute is to be returned.
+If the reference is NULL or invalid an error is returned.

+    **attribute** [IN] -- the attribute to acquire.

+    **value** [OUT] -- a data buffer which will be populated with the value of the OCI attribute upon successfully completing this function.

+    **valueLength** [OUT] -- the length of the attribute which will be populated upon succesfully completing this function.

 .. function:: int dpiStmt_getPrefetchRows(dpiStmt* stmt, uint32_t* numRows)

     Gets the number of rows that will be prefetched by the Oracle Client